j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 using vector = Eigen::VectorXd;
 ```

-`n` and `total_iters` are passed in as parameters in shell command.
+`n` and `total_iters` are passed in as parameters in the shell command.
-Some variables come in abbrivation.
-Hope that they will not affect reading.
+Some variables come in abbreviations.
+Hope that they will not affect the reading.

 ```c++
 // [1a]